BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Give me an example of a time you faced a conflict while working on a team.
 How did you handle that? (ownership)
 * Do you collaborate well
 * **Answer** in our student chapter there was a delay in the work because of a particular team mate whose responsibilty was to create questions for the deep datathon, then I approached so that i can know how to over come it, he initially reacted defensively, I kept calm and asked him how could I assist him, then he told that his teacher has given him one more assignment to do because of which he was unable to finish the job.
 So I approached our faculty sponsor and explained him the current situation and later his assignment was reduced and I too helped him a bit in  my free time to complete the work in time
+* **Answer** for herbspro manager told to go with regular appraoch i and deepak told benefit based and for infra cpu optimization initally deepak told multiprocessing might overload the cpu and after analysis and discussion we concluded that it is ok to go forward with this

 * Tell me about a time when you took on a task that was beyond your job responsibilities.
 * Took on a task that went beyond your typical responsibilities?
 * **Answer** for hackathon juniors were responsible for preparing the questions but at last moment due to various reasons they were unable to do it as they were forced to do some courses so they lacked the time and I prepared questions, poster to promote, took the responsibilty for the promotions, arranged the lab, and at the time of event there was some issue with internet routed initially i tried to resolve it in normal manner but I couldn't then I discover that it was a individual router so for the sake of codeathon i rested the router provided the internet later I dive deep into the problem using the network administrator and solved the issue and finally that event went in a very good manner
+* **Answer** I was only told to calculate the memory consumption, I went beyond and calculatoin and came up with approaches to reduce the memory usage whcih really benefitted in redcuing the infra cost for the upcoming months

 * Took it upon yourself to work on a thought-provoking initiative.
 * **Answer** in our ACM student chapter, every time we need to update the data in cpanel which is good by some tiredsome so i decided a taken a initiative to create a admin panel so that later it would be much easy and save us a lot of time. similar thing I have advised in inquisitive though i was not officialy not part of it and I don't know much about web development
+* **Answer** I took the responbility for herbspro for benefit based approach where other team was working on normal one just to be safe but I am happy that I was right in that case

 ### Invent and Simplify